French Way Ultreya Coach

 Walk & discover the best of the Camino

-This tour includes 9 walking days where moderate levels of fitness are required.
-However, in case one of your group members does not feel like walking anymore, our support vehicle will be waiting every few kilometers with snacks, fruits and water as well as muscular pain creme and blister plasters.
+This coach tour includes 10 walking days where moderate levels of fitness are required.
+However, in case one of your group members does not feel like walking anymore, our support vehicle will be waiting every few kilometers to help them skip a section or bring them directly to the next hotel.
 Small groups or individual departures will be given a telephone number for a local taxi to pick them up if they wish to get a lift.

 We will guide you through our favorite stages of the French Way, the winelands of La Rioja, the gold fields of the Tierra de Campos, O Cebreiro, the day between Sarria and Portomarin, the last 10 km into Santiago and la Costa da Morte.
 Transfers between these stages and between your hotels will be done in a private taxi, a luxury minivan or in a bus depending on the size of your group.